mrajkarnikar/project_01/ProjectProposal.md

 # Project Description

-Analyze different trends in Olympic throughtout the history
+Analyze different trends in Olympic throughtout the history.
+Some ideas
-- Medal Count by country / time/ sport/ sex /
+- Medal Count by country / time/ sport/ sex /   < good one >
     - government type
     - age of sports
 - Country participation